Lagrange top: integrability according to Liouville and examples of analytic solutions: Heavy body with a fixed point.

 We emphasize once again that for asymmetric body $I_1\ne I_2\ne I_3$ there is no more a freedom to simplify the equations using a rotation of the Laboratory frame.
 In particular, the torque in Eq. (\ref{hb10}) generally contains all three components of the vector ${\bf K}$.
 In component form, the equations (\ref{hb10}) and (\ref{hb11}) read as follows

 Their formal solution can be written in terms of exponential of the Hamiltonian vector field, see \cite{AAD23_2}.
 For the center-of-mass vector ${\bf z}(0)$ in a general position, solution to these equations in quadratures is not known.
-There are two special cases, when the solution can be found in quadrarures: the Lagrange and Kovalevskaya tops.
+There are two special cases, when the solution can be found in quadrarures: Lagrange and Kovalevskaya tops.
+The Lagrange top will be revised in the next section.
+The discussion of Kovalevskaya top \cite{Kow_1899} in modern form can be found in \cite{Per_2001}.